annepham1512/Java-OOP-Whirlwind/Drawable/Scaleable_Shapes/README.md

 ## Example Game Screen

-Here’s an example of what the game or drawing looks like when running:
+Here’s an example of what the drawing looks like when running:

 ![Drawable/Scaleable Shapes](img/image.png)